rhubarb

 The idea was to take full advantage of low cloud and poor visibility and slip sections of Spitfires across the coast and then let-down below the cloud to search for opportunity targets.

-Definizione italiano>inglese rhubarb
+Definizione dizionario rhubarb

 rabarbaro